Vincent G. Torpy, Jr.

 Judge Torpy authored six en banc opinions for the Fifth District Court that receded from prior panel opinions.12 In one of those cases, Bowen v.
 Taylor-Christensen, the Florida Supreme Court accepted jurisdiction to address a question of great public importance and approved the decision.
 Judge Torpy also authored nine opinions involving issues of first impression.13 Three of the decisions14 were later reviewed and approved by the Florida Supreme Court.
 The holding in another case, Brown v.
 State, was later confirmed in a decision of the United States Supreme Court.15 Judge Torpy also authored two concurring opinions later adopted by other district courts, and one concurring opinion later adopted in a Fifth District Court decision.16

 Judge Torpy has been married to his wife, Julie, for thirty-eight years.
-They have three children--a businessman, a law student and an air force officer in pilot training.
+They have three children--a businessman, a law student and an air force pilot.
 Judge Torpy's hobbies include motorcycle riding, bicycle riding, skiing, scuba diving, and do-it-yourself and restoration projects.

 1 11 Fla.
 State Univ.
 L. Rev. 697 (1983).

 2 10 Fla.
 State Univ.
 L. Rev. 471 (1982).